bdogger/ngRoleSecurity/README.md

 You do not need to secure all routes, as you can see above.

-If a user does not have the required role, then he or she will be redirected to the specified 403 routes.
+If a user does not have the required role, then he or she will be redirected to the specified 403 route (securityConfig.forbiddenRoute).

+Currently, the module is configured so that the user the user will have access if he or she has any of the allowedRoles.

 #Securing UI elements#
 You can hide elements by using the require-role directive